mmbman/Katagiri/list.md

 1. Lay Ordination Lecture: (2nd Series, 3 of 3): Restraint and Extermination

-1. Shobogenzo Kuge: Flowers in the Sky – Talk 1
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 1
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 2
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 2
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 3
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 3
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 4
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 4
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 5
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 5
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 6
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 6
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 7
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 7
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 8
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 8
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 9
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 9
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 10
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 10
-1. Shobogenzo Kuge: Flowers in the Sky – Talk 11
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 11

 1. [Review and Renew: Buddhism for the Twenty-First Century](1988-10-05-Review-and-Renew)

-1. Shobogenzo Kuge: Flowers in the Sky – Talk 12
+1. *Shobogenzo Kuge*: Flowers in the Sky – Talk 12

 1. *Blue Cliff Record* Case 87, Lecture 1
 1. *Blue Cliff Record* Case 87, Lecture 2

-1. Shobogenzo Baika: Plum Blossoms – Talk 1
+1. *Shobogenzo Baika*: Plum Blossoms – Talk 1
-1. Shobogenzo Baika: Plum Blossoms – Talk 2
+1. *Shobogenzo Baika*: Plum Blossoms – Talk 2
-1. Shobogenzo Baika: Plum Blossoms – Talk 3
+1. *Shobogenzo Baika*: Plum Blossoms – Talk 3
-1. Shobogenzo Baika: Plum Blossoms – Talk 4
+1. *Shobogenzo Baika*: Plum Blossoms – Talk 4
-1. Shobogenzo Baika: Plum Blossoms – Talk 5
+1. *Shobogenzo Baika*: Plum Blossoms – Talk 5
-1. Shobogenzo Baika: Plum Blossoms – Talk 6
+1. *Shobogenzo Baika*: Plum Blossoms – Talk 6

 1. [Devotion: Walking Alone with Open Heart](1988-12-24-Devotion-Walking-Alone-with-Open-Heart)